 I also used a simple 1×2 with a few 1/2 inch screws to hold the clipboards.
 I used command strips to the hold the 1×2 to the wall, and it worked perfectly.

 The calendar sheets I designed for my use.
 If you want a copy for your personal use, you can find them in our freebie area.
 You can gain access to our freebie area by joining our mailing list.
 You can find the planning sheets along with lots of additional crafty extras.

-If you like rustic wood projects, you may like these enjoy these posts!
+If you like DIY projects, you may like these enjoy these posts!